 • Chancellor, Staffordshire University (2004-2011)

-• Member, Board of Trustees, Performance Birmingham Limited (charitable trust that runs Birmingham Symphony Hall and Town Hall.
-Since 2008)
+• Member, Board of Trustees Performance Birmingham Limited (the charitable trust that runs Birmingham Symphony Hall and Town Hall) (2008-2015)

 In October 2002 Bill Morris was awarded the Order of Jamaica by the Jamaican Government for services to international trade unionism.

-In November 2003 he received a Knighthood from the Queen.
+In November 2003 he received a Knighthood from Her Majesty Queen Elizabeth.

 In April 2006 Bill Morris was awarded a life peerage.
 He took his seat in the House of Lords on 13 June 2006 and took the title: Lord Morris of Handsworth.
-He now plays an active role in the work of the House.
+He retired on 21 July 2020.

 In 2008 he was appointed a Deputy Lieutenant of the County of Staffordshire.